tgoldenberg/brn-gitbook/chapter_9_creating_events.md

 Now that we've saved the `name`, `location`, and `capacity` or our event, we can move on to the second part of the form and collect the start and end times.
 Once we save the event, we can redirect to the `Group` page again.

-## 9.3 Collecting Date Information
+## 9.3 Collecting Event Information

 In order to render the second part of our `events` form, let's modify `GroupsView.js` to include our new `CreateEventConfirm` route.